dmarx/workbench/test.md

-# This is a title
+# This is the title that appears in test.md

 Just write your idea in normal markdown